application-research/delta-dm/api/api.md

   replication_quota: 6 // Max.
 Number of replications that can be made
   length: 540 // Deal length, in days
-  wallet: "f1xxx" // Wallet to be used for datacap or payment }
+  wallet: "f1xxx" // Wallet to be used for datacap or payment
+  unsealed: true // Whether unsealed copies should be created or not
+  indexed: true // Whether dataset should be announced to indexer or not }
 ```